fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Remove-AzureRmSqlDatabase.md

 ```

 ### -ResourceGroupName
-Specifies the name of the azure_2 resource group to which the database is assigned.
+Specifies the name of the Azure resource group to which the database is assigned.

 ```yaml
 Type: String